 Let's pause for a moment to ask a more "psychological" kind of question, by anthropomorphizing a bit.
 Imagine that we're introduced to a computer, which "speaks" a particular language, in other words, among other things, the computer will be able to tell, for any candidate string we propose, whether or not that string is in the machine's language.
-Most readers of this text have experienced this first hand.
-If you type an instruction to a computer which it doesn't recognize, it will usually let you know in no uncertain terms, as in the following example I created on the VAX, which speaks Digital Command Language:
+Perhaps some readers of this text have experienced this first hand.
+If you type an instruction to a computer, which it doesn't recognize, it will usually let you know in no uncertain terms, as in the following example I created many years ago on a computer which "spoke" Digital Command Language: